Getting Started with Android Development

 - Configure the Android SDK in IntelliJ IDEA, see Working with SDKs.

 - Make sure that the bundled Android Support plugin is activated.
 This plugin provides Android support at the IntelliJ IDEA level and is enabled by default.
-If not, enable it as described in Enabling and Disabling Plugins.
+If not, enable it as described in Managing Plugins.

 - Depending on your task, choose the module type you need for your Android development.